1. Old Urad Dal

 4. Iodised Salt

-Though personally I have never had problems with this, few readers informed me how at times Iodised salt can prevent wild yeast from forming in batter leading to absence of proper fermentation.
+Though personally I have never had problems with this, few readers informed me how at times Iodized salt can prevent wild yeast from forming in batter leading to absence of proper fermentation.
 In that case, if you have been doing everything else perfectly, try using non-iodised salt.

 5. Not enough Salt